COVID-19 City Cancellations

 City Hall - Manchester City Hall reopened to the public on Tuesday, May 26, 2020.
 You may reach City staff by phone at 636-227-1385.

-Parks - Following similar action by St. Louis County, all Manchester playgrounds are closed until further notice.
+Parks - The playground at Paul Schroeder Park is open, however all other parks playground remain closed at this time.
 Our parks, trails, & fields will remain open.
 Access to the main Parks building reopened on Tuesday, May 26, 2020.

 Public Works - Access to the main Public Works building reopened on Tuesday, May 26, 2020.